 2025 - A year In Graphs

 2025 turned into a year of exploration - I spent less time climbing due to injuries, and forced myself to find a new love in hiking.
 This was in part due to my refusal to let my happiness be determined by a single point of failure, but also due to my love for mini adventures and nature.
 I also took up gymming so I could come back to climbing stronger, and detested myself for it.
+Workwise, there were a lot of changes within our working environment, for better or for worse.
+I found myself getting a little lost into the pressures demanded of my workplace earlier in the year.
+I think these activities summed up a significant portion of my year.

 Rating my Day